Punktum-dk/epp-service-specification/README.md

 When the command succeeds either `1000` or `1001` is returned the latter if one of the operations initiated by the sub-command require additional actions to be taken, `1001` will have precedence over `1000`.
 If a `1001` is returned the status code `pendingUpdate` might be set if an additional **update domain** command is issued.

-![Diagram of EPP process for EPP update domain command evaluation][epp-update-domain-evaluate]
+Diagram of EPP process for EPP update domain command evaluation [:eye_speech_bubble:][epp-update-domain-evaluate]

 | Return Code  | Description |
 | ------------ | ------------ |